 To edit a Caption, double-click the entry or press F2.
 Rename the caption, then press Enter.

 The Limit to List and Admin Add selections work together to determine how entries that use a dropdown list of items are handled.
 Make these selections as needed.
 The following table describes the effect of the possible combinations:

-Limit to List Admin Add Description Unselected Unselected All operators can enter text for custom fields.
-Entries are not added to the dropdown list, but the values entered for the panel are stored in the database.
-Unselected Selected All operators can add to the list of custom fields.
-A prompt confirms addition of the item to the dropdown list.

-Limit to List Admin Add Description Selected Unselected Custom field selections are limited to items in the dropdown list.
-Additions can only be made in the Custom Fields tab.
-Selected Selected Entries for non-admin operators are limited to items in the dropdown list.
+Limit To List Admin Add Description unselected unselected All operators can enter text for custom fields.
+Entries are not added to the dropdown list, but the values entered for the panel are stored in the database. unselected selected All operators can add to the list of custom fields.
+A prompt confirms addition of the item to the dropdown list. selected unselected Custom field selections are limited to items in the dropdown list.
+Additions can only be made in the Custom Fields tab. selected selected Entries for non-admin operators are limited to items in the dropdown list.
 Admins can enter text not in the dropdown list.

-4.8 Configure the Toolbar
+3.8 Configure the Toolbar

-Remote Link provides a customizable toolbar to assist you when performing common tasks.
+System Link provides a customizable toolbar to assist you when performing common tasks.
 The toolbar is displayed just below the menu bar.